|summary of my Genetic Ancestry results from AncestryDNA|

 A New Theory - Cherokee

 While doing research on this issue, I came across theories from a distant cousin in the Crobarger line who hypothesized that our family included either Cherokee or Melungeon ancestors (based on appearance, timeline, and geographic location).
 When briefly looking into this possibility, I stumbled across something that is actually quite fascinating.
 Apparently a few genetic studies have found that the DNA of certain Cherokee Indians is most similar to people from the Middle East and has little in common with other Native Americans of East Asian descent.
 As far as I know, all of these tests have been of mitochondrial DNA (mtDNA) of people with a documented maternal line descent from Cherokee tribal members in North Carolina.
 The haplogroups resulting from these tests are by-and-large common in people from the Middle East or neighboring areas like southern Europe and north Africa, and are not found in indigenous people in the Americas or East Asia.

-These findings also seems to agree with the claims of some historians, that the culture and language of the Cherokee tribe was considerably different from other tribes in the southeast United States and that there is no historical evidence of the tribe before the early 1700s (even though there is documentation of other tribes much earlier than that).
+These findings also seem to agree with the claims of some historians, that the culture and language of the Cherokee tribe was considerably different from other tribes in the southeast United States and that there is no historical evidence of the tribe before the early 1700s (even though there is documentation of other tribes much earlier than that).
 As far as I know, nobody knows why or how that is the case.
 Many historians though think that the Cherokees actually originated in the Great Lakes region and migrated to traditional Cherokee territories relatively recently.
 That might explain the historical and cultural discrepancies, but does not explain the DNA evidence.
-Various theories though have been proposed, and as far as I can tell, they fit into three main groups:
+Various theories though have been proposed, and as far as I can tell, they fit into four main groups: